90210 (TV series): Broadcast

 90210 first aired in the United States on The CW, Tuesdays at 8:00 pm Eastern/7:00 pm Central.

 In the United Kingdom, the series airs on Channel 4 and E4, after beating off competition from Channel 5, ITV2 and Living for the rights to broadcast the show.
 In November 2018, 90210 was made available on Channel 4's All 4.
 In Australia, it aired on Network Ten for 6 episodes until the network pulled it from their schedules due to low ratings.
 However, in January 2011 it started airing on Eleven as part of a broadcast schedule aimed at a younger audience.
 Due to poor performance, Eleven also pulled 90210 off their schedule.
 It is now shown on Sunday Afternoons at 5:00 p.m.
 The show airs in Ireland on RTÉ Two, initially the show aired in a prime-time slot of Thursdays paired with Ugly Betty.
 When the show returned for its second season the show was moved to an early morning timeslot of just after midnight where it still airs.
 In India, it airs on Big CBS Channels.

-90210 went on its mid-season break on December 10, 2012, and is scheduled to return on January 21, 2013, at a new time slot of 9:00 pm, one week after the premiere of The Carrie Diaries, which took its original time slot of 8:00 pm.
+90210 went on its mid-season break on December 10, 2012, and was scheduled to return on January 21, 2013, at a new time slot of 9:00 pm, one week after the premiere of The Carrie Diaries, which took its original time slot of 8:00 pm.

 DVR ratings for the series have sometimes doubled its broadcast ratings.